orion1981/do-i-trust-trump/README.md

 ## other features
 - work in google analytics to track user data
 - one out of 20 uses get surveyed before and after question
+- tracks and saves user data preferred not required